-Lynn and Vanhanen (as well as Rindermann below) used not only IQ measurements available in the respective countries but also, to a great degree, various standardized student assessment studies and known correlations between IQ and results of such studies:
+The following map is based on a book entitled Intelligence: A Unifying Construct for the Social Sciences by Lynn and Vanhanen (2012).
+The authors used not only IQ measurements available for each country, but also, to a great extent, various standardized student assessments (TIMSS, PISA) and known correlations between IQ and results of such studies.

 Please note that, because of inevitable statistical and sampling errors, differences of just a few IQ points may not be statistically significant.